Write. Connect. Build Community.

 Faculty Writing Retreats: 2021-2022

-Hoping to start Spring semester with a blast of writing productivity?
-Join us for our Winter Writing Retreat.
+Hoping to start the summer with a blast of writing productivity?
+Join us for our Spring Writing Retreat.

-This two and a half day event—co-sponsored by Writing Across the Curriculum, the Stearns Center for Teaching and Learning, and the Office of Faculty Affairs and Development—offers an active approach to uninterrupted writing time, a chance to learn from our guest speakers, and a supportive and collegial community of peers to boost your writing productivity.
+This multi-day event—co-sponsored by Writing Across the Curriculum, the Stearns Center for Teaching and Learning, and the Office of Faculty Affairs and Development—offers an active approach to uninterrupted writing time, a chance to learn from our guest speakers, and a supportive and collegial community of peers to boost your writing productivity.
 Participants work on a variety of research and creative projects at all stages of completion.

-This year’s retreats will be held on the following dates in MS Teams:
+This year’s retreats will be held on the following dates in Zoom:

 - Winter: January 12-14, 2022